 Members of the Research Advisory Committee of the Alzheimer Society of Nova Scotia will review all submissions that meet the criteria stated below.
 Applications will be judged alongside applications from students at similar points in their research studies, and against what would normally be expected for students at that point in their career.
 The primary evaluation criteria are scientific excellence and feasibility of the proposed research project, the quality of the application package, and in particular, the clarity of the lay summary and quality of cover letter.
 The review group will also consider the merit of the student, as indicated by the letters of support and other supporting documents.
-Applicants will be notified in April 2018 of the Committee’s decision.
-The awards will be officially presented at the Society’s Annual General Meeting in June, 2018.
+Applicants will be notified of the Committee’s decision and the awards will be officially presented at the Society’s Annual Provincial Conference in October 2020.
 The Committee reserves the right to offer two, one, or no, awards in any given year.

 CRITERIA – PHYLLIS HORTON and ABE LEVENTHAL AWARDS

 Students are automatically considered for both awards.
 Students will be granted a maximum of one award.
 Former winners of one of the awards (bursaries) are not eligible for either award in subsequent years.

 - Open to any student currently enrolled in and attending a graduate-level program of study at an accredited Nova Scotia University and undertaking a research project as a major component of their studies.